 If you are an old girl who’d like to be on our alumnae data base, please use the “contact us” tab on the Welcome page of this site and send us a message.

 This year has seen us continue to refurbish the school’s ceremonial furniture.
 The Assembly Hall table is looking beautiful with a newly finished top and protective cover and the chairs are nearly all complete.
 This was a longer job than Bryce Vincent of Vincent Renovation anticipated, however, the renovated chairs should now last for another 50 years.
 Their users, staff especially, have commented positively on the change from insecure to secure seating.

 As well as these activities, old girls have enjoyed very pleasant social occasions together, including the annual AGM morning tea, the Spring Luncheon and Christmas morning tea.
 Senior graduation was a wonderful evening with Old Girls hosting the college leavers at a moving and emotional ceremony.

-Communication continues to be our focus in 2015.
+Communication continues to be our focus.
 We plan to complete the data base update with the aim of being able to contact as many old girls as possible.
 Our community lacks unity at present.
 We would like to remedy that.